heartcombo/simple_form/README.md

 <% end %>
 ```

-Since **SimpleForm** generates a wrapper div around your label and input by default, you can pass
+Since **Simple Form** generates a wrapper div around your label and input by default, you can pass
 any html attribute to that wrapper as well using the `:wrapper_html` option, like so:

 ```erb